 Vice Magazine - A once cool, now pozzed magazine that tried to compromise Answer Me! for normies.
 Now it is the state.
 Ironically, the shock art “youth” culture has found a successful niche.

 Vinyl Will Kill! - A book edited by Jeremyville that acts as a manifesto of the new low-brow art scene, which now became the Calarts scene.
 The art aesthetic of post-neofolk often pays tribe to this book.

-  Violence - A very controversial topic, violence is so transgressive, people refuse to talk about it.
+Violence - A very controversial topic, violence is so transgressive, that people refuse to talk about it.
 Yet some people on the far-right think it's funny.
 Violence, however edgy it may be, is queer.

 Wacky Races - A cool cartoon show that had goofy characters and funny outcomes.
 Something we all wish was real.

 Walt Disney - The Michelangelo of our time.

 Wesley Willis - A black queer known for his strange songs about his life.